Harry Connick Jr.: 2003–2005: Connick on Piano and Only You

-2006–2008: The Pajama Game, Bug and P.S.
+2006–2008: The Pajama Game, Bug, and P.S.
 I Love You

 Bug, a film directed by William Friedkin, is a psychological thriller filmed in 2005 starring Connick, Ashley Judd, and Michael Shannon.
 The film was released in 2007.
 He starred in the Broadway revival of The Pajama Game, produced by the Roundabout Theater Company, along with Michael McKean and Kelli O'Hara, at the American Airlines Theatre in 2006.
-It ran from February 23 to June 17, 2006, including five benefit performances running from June 13 to 17.
-Connick's performance was highly acclaimed; as David Rooney wrote in Variety, "With his handsome wholesomeness and those mellifluous Sinatra-esque pipes, it’s hard to imagine a leading man more tailor-made for this 1954 show."
+It ran from February 23 to June 17, 2006; five benefit performances ran rom June 13 to 17.
+Connick's performance was highly acclaimed; David Rooney wrote in Variety, "With his handsome wholesomeness and those mellifluous Sinatra-esque pipes, it's hard to imagine a leading man more tailor-made for this 1954 show."
 The Pajama Game cast recording was nominated for a Grammy, after being released as part of Connick's double disc album Harry on Broadway, Act I.

 He hosted The Weather Channel's miniseries 100 Biggest Weather Moments which aired in 2007.
 He was part of the documentary Note by Note: The Making of Steinway L1037, released in November 2007.
 He sat in playing piano on Bob French's 2007 album Marsalis Music Honors Series: Bob French.
 He appeared in the film P.S.
 I Love You, released in December 2007.

-A third album in the Connick on Piano series, Chanson du Vieux Carré was released in 2007, and Connick received two Grammy nominations for the track "Ash Wednesday", for the Grammy awards in 2008.
+The third album in the Connick on Piano series, Chanson du Vieux Carré was released in 2007, and Connick received two Grammy nominations for the track "Ash Wednesday" for the Grammy awards in 2008.
 Chanson du Vieux Carré was released simultaneously with the album Oh, My NOLA.
-Connick toured North America and Europe in 2007, and toured Asia and Australia in 2008, as part of his My New Orleans Tour.
-Connick did the arrangements for, wrote a couple of songs, and sang a duet on Kelli O'Hara's album that was released in May 2008.
-He was also the featured singer at the Concert of Hope immediately preceding Pope Benedict XVI's Mass at Yankee Stadium in April 2008.
+He toured North America and Europe in 2007, and toured Asia and Australia in 2008 as part of his My New Orleans Tour.
+Connick wrote two songs and did the arrangements for Kelli O'Hara's album which was released in May 2008; he also sang a duet on the recording.
+He was the featured singer at the Concert of Hope immediately preceding Pope Benedict XVI's mass at Yankee Stadium in April 2008.
 He had the starring role of Dr. Dennis Slamon in the Lifetime television film Living Proof (2008).
 His third Christmas album, What a Night!, was released in November 2008.